TeamReel/teamreel-core-app/kitty-specs/001-sdd-constitutional-foundation/tasks/done/WP01-constitutional-core-engine.md

 ## Objectives & Success Criteria

-**Primary Goal**: Create the foundational constitutional validation engine that all other TeamReel SDD systems depend on.
+**Primary Goal**: Create the foundational constitutional validation engine that all other project SDD systems depend on.

 **Success Criteria**:
 - Constitutional validation engine can analyze code files and detect SE principle violations